 Thirty-five percent of all food in the United States is wasted.
 Yet here in Marin, 1 in 5 people worry about where their next meal will come from.
 ExtraFood was started in 2013 to help businesses and schools donate their excess fresh food instead of throwing it into landfills, where it is a major cause of greenhouse gas emissions and the climate crisis.
-The rescued food is immediately delivered by our volunteers and staff drivers to those in Marin that need it most—vulnerable children, seniors and families.
+The rescued food is immediately delivered by our volunteers and staff drivers to those that need it most—vulnerable children, seniors and families.
 ExtraFood works closely with many nonprofit distribution partners like after-school programs, senior housing centers and homeless shelters, staying up to date on exactly what they need and when.
 We find and deliver food that matches those needs, at no cost to the food donor or the recipient.
-Our innovative food recovery program operates 365 days a year and every month reaches 8,000 at-risk people in our community.
+Our innovative food recovery program operates 365 days a year and every week reaches 8,000 at-risk people in our community.

 When an individual or family faces food insecurity, they often cannot afford foods like fresh fruits and vegetables.
 That’s why ExtraFood’s partnerships with businesses such as grocery stores are so important—they provide our community with nutritious food that those living in poverty might otherwise not have access to.
 It’s not just about providing food for low-income families and seniors, it’s

 about providing food that’s fresh and nutritious.

 One of our many food donor partners is Whole Foods Market on Miller Avenue in Mill Valley.
 They have partnered with ExtraFood since 2014 and have diverted hundreds of tons of their high-quality food straight from their shelves to help those in need.